Will staff be wearing PPE when my child returns to school in September 2021?

 All our in-house drivers and Passenger Assistants have been issued PPE (personal protective equipment) which includes face masks and gloves.
-You may want to talk to your child and explain to them that things might be different.
+You may want to talk to your child and explain this to them.

 We've asked the operators of private vehicles to increase their cleaning regime before any of our children or staff board their vehicles.
-Please get in touch with the Integrated Transport Team on 01642 343447 if you want to discuss your child’s individual needs.
+Please get in touch with the Integrated Transport Unit on 01642 343447 if you want to discuss your child’s individual needs.

 Will my child be required to wear a face covering?

-If your child has a proven medical condition that prevents them from wearing a face covering or mask then please speak to their school in the first instance and then to our Integrated Transport Team.
+If your child has a proven medical condition which stops them from wearing a face covering or mask, please speak to their school in the first instance, and then to the Integrated Transport Unit.